hdclark/Ygor/README.md

     scheme.
 This was a big undertaking!

 - July 2016
   - Migrated code and limited history (~late 2015) to git to ease deployment.
     Some clean-up of junk files was performed.
 Still relying on GNU Make(files), and the project hierarchy is a bit of a mess.
 Modernization is planned.

 - March 2017
   - Migrated to CMake.
 Removed a few small extraneous files, but the repo needs a good clean.
 The code also needs to be modernized and warnings dealt with.

 - April 2017
   - Made sources publically available on GitHub and GitLab at [https://gitlab.com/hdeanclark/Ygor] and [https://github.com/hdclark/Ygor].

 - April 2019
   - Added integration with static analysis tools and rudimentary CI tooling.

 - January 2020
   - Added support for writing many types of mesh file formats (obj, off, stl) over the last few months.
 Limited reading support since some of the formats are fairly open-ended.

 - February 2020
   - Improved 3D voxel lookup efficiency for regular images via the `planar_image_adjacency` routine.

 - March 2020
   - Added faster projection-based `is_point_in_poly` sub-routine to generic `Mutate_Voxels` interface routine.
   - Revisited test cases, ensuring they all build.

 - April 2020
   - Added generic TAR file read and write support.
 Small clean-up primarily in math and image files.

 - May 2020
   - Started writing unit tests in earnest for core math components focusing on basic usage and edge behaviour (e.g., handling non-finite data).
   - Added basic Affine transformation class.

 - June 2020
   - Added bare-bones arbitrary-dimension matrix class to provide 'polyfill' for when external libraries may not be available, to ensure a means of passing matrices across library interface with a stable API (and ABI, if needed), and as a means of controlling serializability.

 - August 2020
   - Expanded testing, added CI build-and-test, and increased static analysis.
   - Re-wrote a few routines to use more modern features to improve portability.
     The port is not comprehensive, but `Ygor` can now be compiled with `MXE`.

+- October 2020
+  - Encircle\_Images: provide default enum class.
+  - contour\_collection: added metadata selector.
+  - Document release DOI.

+- November 2020
+  - Overhauled XYZ, OBJ, and OFF file IO readers to be less stringent when reading point sets.
+  - Point sets gained support for normals.
+  - Added unbiased surface mesh random sampler.
+This can be used for Monte Carlo surface sampling.
+  - Factored surface mesh garbage collection into a single cleanup routine.
+  - Only link libstdc++fs if it is present.

+- December 2020
+  - Added basic ASCII PLY read and write support for surface meshes.
+  - Added vec2 and vec3 layout checks and cast operators to and from std::array.